 There is definitely some goal in the life of every person, keeping in mind that person always takes efforts to achieve that goal.

-Because a person works according to his goal, therefore his goal has a great influence in the personality of the person.
+Because a person works according to his goal, therefore his goal has a great influence on the personality of the person.

-A man must think about how people will make an impression on him from the activities he is doing, who is always aware of his image in the eyes of the people.
+A man must think about how people will make an impression on him from the activities he is doing and is always aware of his image in the eyes of the people.